 Want to provide great service?
 You might have to break some rules

-The best experiences Steve Sammartino has had with brands are when someone in the organisation had the courage to break the rules.
+The best experiences Steve Sammartino has had with brands were when someone in the organisation had the courage to break the rules.

 This article originally appeared in The Serve Issue, our October/November print edition of Marketing magazine.